Our Chairman, Norman Gough, celebrates the founding of FineCal* - 50 plus years ago!

 Meanwhile pressures from customers to safeguard systems and be able to demonstrate full compliance to various contracts and services became a huge demand.
 This resulted in investment to formalise our management systems and broaden our scope.
 Although FineCal was already regularly assessed externally by the MOD, we opted to improve our standing and successfully gained BS5750 leading to our current accreditation to ISO9001:2008.
 In addition with the fear of the gloom & doom brigrade in the business community prior to the new century, the so called "millenium bug", the threat of this (although mounting to no incidents at all) did lead us to develop systems further and incorporate Environmental and Safety facets into our overall Quality procedures: we term this as the Integrated Management Systems (IMS) of the FineCal Group.

-And so the new millenium which started off with a real boost with the taking over of our 3M competitor in the town Brissco Equipment.
-This was primarily done to safeguard our position in order to strengthen our foundations and with an increased customer base enabled wider product offerings.
-This acquisition came with another depot based in Great Yarmouth, FineCal (East Anglia) and soon after, FineCal (Wellingborough) too.
-Simultaneously, we became partners in a new joint venture creating Preline Ltd. This led to Wellinborough absorbing East Anglia reducing the running costs of two branches which enabled fresh investment in our neighbouring Livingston operation in Scotland.
+And so to the new millenium which commenced with a real boost with the taking over of our a neighbouring 3M distributor in the town - Brissco Equipment.
+As they had decided to concentrate on their sign + graphic's side, this enabled us to strengthen our position and service with the increased customer base and wider product offerings.
+This acquisition opened branches in Great Yarmouth and soon after, in Wellingborough too.
+Later on, FineCal became partners in a new joint venture with two other 3M distibutors creating Preline Ltd. This led to Wellinborough absorbing East Anglia reducing overheads that allowed fresh investment in our neighbouring Livingston operation in Scotland.

-With all these developments going on, you'd think that Norman would be busy enough - but not likely!
-During the 80's, he seized upon the opportunity and set up FineCal Environmental Systems.
-This venture aligned closely with Norman's engineering background and our local limestone geography around Bristol – the root cause of limescale in domestic equipment due to the existence of 'hard water'.
+With all these developments, you'd think that Norman and Simon would be busy enough - but not likely!
+During the 80's, Norman had seized upon an opportunity to set up FineCal Environmental Systems.
+This venture aligned itself closely with Norman's engineering background combined with the local limestone geography around Bristol – the root cause of furring in domestic equipment due to the existence of 'hard water'.

-The story goes: unable to find an engineer locally with some knowledge of softener equipment as his own home machine had gone wrong, Norman contacted Culligan, an English based U.S. manufacturer of hard water converters to help.
+The story goes: unable to find an engineer locally with skills in softener equipment as his own softening appliance has developed a problem, Norman contacted Culligan in High Wycombe, manufacturer of hard water converters to help.
 Well they soon recognised Norman’s technical ability and trained him to become an expert as they themselves were short of agents.
 Thus FineCal became the Culligan dealer for the South-West installing softner equipment for both domestic and commercial markets, carrying out maintenance and supplying salt.
 Nowadays all the work is done by Simon Gough in conjunction with local plumber contractors.

-we have Simon Gough at the helm as Managing Director with the support of a strong Management team led by Lee West, Works Manager.
-Already work has commenced on the path of gaining ISO9001:2015 accreditation and a full-scale re-appraisal and investment in our IT systems.
-Meanwhile you won't be surprised by the never-ending activities of our founder Norman Gough who still finds the energy to foster our label operation with investments in the latest of flexo and digital presses.
-FineCal has certainly come a long way – not bad from humble beginnings or for our chairman who now is well into his young nineties.
+Simon Gough remains at the helm as Managing Director with the support of a strong Management team led by Lee West, Works Manager, Nick Searle, Sales & Marketing & Simon Thomas, Group Buyer and quality representative.
+Already preparations are almost complete for ISO9001:2015 accreditation whilst a recent upgrade of our IT systems has led us to being certified with the Government's Cyber Essentials Plus approval.
+Nevertheless you won't be surprised by the never-ending energy of our founder Norman who still fosters our label operation with investments in the latest of printing presses.
+FineCal certainly has come a long way – not bad from humble beginnings or for our chairman who now is well into his young nineties.

 * and in case you’re still wondering what does FineCal really mean, it's simple; the ‘Cal’ is an Americanism for self-adhesive and ‘Fine’ ... well there’s really no need to explain this… because we are and indeed offer the best!